amsehili/auditok/doc/apitutorial.rst

 Let us look at some examples using the :class:`auditok.util.StringDataSource` class created for test and illustration purposes.
-Imagine that each character of :class:`auditok.util.StringDataSource` data represent an audio slice of 100 ms for example.
+Imagine that each character of :class:`auditok.util.StringDataSource` data represents an audio slice of 100 ms for example.
 In the following examples we will use upper case letters to represent noisy audio slices (i.e. analysis windows or frames) and lower case letter for silent frames.